 As a consultant, Ken has helped firms with digital strategy, product development, content management, technology and business operations serving clients including McGraw-Hill Education, Wiley, Random House, Simon & Schuster, HarperColllins, Hachette Book Group, Sony and CourseSmart (now part of Ingram Book Group).

-Ken was previously the Chief Operating Officer of Macmillan Learning where he oversaw implementation of process, technology and organization changes related to product development, eCommerce, business systems and supply chain functions.
-Before Macmillan he held senior positions at McGraw-Hill Education, Cengage Learning, Barnes & Noble, Simon & Schuster, and Random House.
+Ken was previously the Chief Content Officer for the Academic & Professional Learning division of Wiley where his responsibilities include development and production of higher education, reference, test prep and trade titles in print and digital formats.
+Prior to Wiley he was the Chief Operating Officer of Macmillan Learning where he oversaw implementation of process, technology and organization changes related to product development, eCommerce, business systems and supply chain functions.
+He has held senior positions at McGraw-Hill Education, Cengage Learning, Barnes & Noble, Simon & Schuster, and Random House.
 Over the course of his career, Ken has founded digital services companies both in the US and abroad; a public domain publishing imprint; and a distribution-center based print-on-demand operation.
 He has worked in trade, professional, higher education and K-12 publishing sectors.

 Bill Trippe is a Boston-based publishing consultant and author.
 In addition to his consulting work, Bill was formerly Director of Technology at the MIT Press, a leading academic publisher of books and journals.
 In this role, Bill oversaw software development, digital products, database management and analytics, and server and systems management.
 Prior to joining MIT Press, Bill was Vice President and Lead Analyst for the Gilbane Group, a division of Outsell, Inc., Director of Publishing Systems at ZDNet, Manager of Content Development at Houghton Mifflin, and Manager of Editorial Systems Support at Xyvision.